6th April, 2020 • 3 min

 4. Set clear objectives

-Make sure you communicate clearly what you expect from others and what they should expect from you.
+Make sure you clearly communicate what you expect from others and what they should expect from you.

 Get in touch with the Higson team to learn more about the power of trust and other ways you can engage and motivate your team.